Full Metal Panic!

 Full Metal Panic! (フルメタル・パニック!, Furumetaru Panikku!) is a series of light novels written by Shoji Gatoh and illustrated by Shikidouji.
 The series follows Sousuke Sagara, a member of the covert anti-terrorist private military organization known as Mithril, tasked with protecting Kaname Chidori, a hot-headed Japanese high school girl born with strange abilities that attracts the attention of various antagonistic groups.

 Individual chapters are published on Monthly Dragon Magazine, followed by a paperback compilation released by Fujimi Shobo's Fujimi Fantasia Bunko.
 The novels are split between stories focusing on Sousuke's mission as a soldier of Mithril and comedic side stories centered on his life at Jindai High School.

 The series has been adapted into different media; including four anime television series: Full Metal Panic! by Gonzo in 2002, Full Metal Panic?
 Fumoffu and Full Metal Panic!
 The Second Raid by Kyoto Animation in 2003 and 2005 respectively.
 An OVA was also released in 2006; and the newest television series, Full Metal Panic!
 Invisible Victory by Xebec, premiered in April 2018.
 The series also had several different manga series.

 Tokyopop licensed the novels for English-language publication in North America and released parts of the series, while ADV Films licensed and dubbed the first season and the spin-off.
 The second season was licensed by Kadokawa Pictures USA with ADV Films producing the dub yet again.
 Mandalay Pictures acquired the film rights to the series in 2009.
 At Anime USA 2009, Funimation announced that it had acquired the rights to the first and second series of Full Metal Panic! and both were re-released and remastered on DVD and Blu-ray in 2010.
-The series began airing in North America on November 22, 2010, on the Funimation Channel.
+The series premiered in North America on November 22, 2010, on Funimation Channel.
 The Fumoffu series made its North American television debut on the Funimation Channel on November 15, 2010.

-A spin-off to the light-novel series called Full Metal Panic!
+A spin-off to the light novel series titled Full Metal Panic!
 Another was serialized between 2011 and 2016.
 Another received a manga adaptation split in two series.
 The light novels have sold 11 million copies.

-Synopsis

-Setting

-The series is set in an alternate history, based upon actual world events around the late 20th century to the early 21st century.
-The story begins in Heisei 10 (1998 A.D.), where the Cold War has yet to end.
-China has split into a north and south, with Hong Kong being split much like Berlin.
-The major differences between real life Earth and the Full Metal Panic! universe are: